 As a designer, Werner Aisslinger is particularly interested in the use of the latest technologies and unusual materials which he uses in his product designs.
 His gel furniture range was the first of its kind.
 Aisslinger’s “Juli chair”, the first ever piece of furniture to be made of polyurethane integral foam, was the first German chair to be selected for the permanent collection at the MoMA in New York since 1964.
 He has received many design prizes for his developments, including the Compasso d’Oro and the Red Dot Award, the German Design Award and the FX Award in Great Britain.

-See also – TOP 10 GERMAN INTERIOR DESIGNERS
+⇒ See also – BE INSPIRED BY 10 OF THE BEST GERMAN INTERIOR DESIGNERS AND ARCHITECTS ⇐

 The works of the designer Werner Aisslinger cover the spectrum of experimental, artistic approaches, including industrial design and architecture.
 He is fond of making use of the latest technologies.
 Besides, is work is exhibited in the permanent collections of international museums such as the Museum of Modern Art (MoMA) and the Metropolitan Museum in New York, the French Fonds National d´Art Contemporain in Paris, the Museum Neue Sammlung in Munich, and the Vitra Design Museum in Weil, Germany.